 How Much of These Hills is Gold by C Pam Zhang

 It was either late 2019 or early 2020 that I first encountered C Pam Zhang’s How Much of These Hills is Gold.
 I was then looking for books to include in my 2020 Books I Look Forward To List.
 Because many readers provided positive feedback on the book, I decided to give it a try.
 When the book was longlisted for the 2020 Booker Prize, my anticipation for the book doubled (perhaps tripled).
-However, it took me sometime before I can finally purchase a copy of the book; the restrictions due to the pandemic was another factor.
-Once my copy of the novel was delivered on my doorsteps, I immediately immersed in the novel.
+However, it took me some time before I can finally purchase a copy of the book; the restrictions due to the pandemic were another factor.
+Once my copy of the novel was delivered to my doorstep, I immediately immersed myself in the novel.
 It was the story of two sisters who were recently orphaned.
 The story was also set during the twilit years of the American Gold Rush but the focus of the narrative was on the Chinese immigrant experience.
 The storytelling was a little inconsistent but it possesses a rawness that was, somehow, pleasant to experience.
 It provided promise and potential.
 It was for this reason alone that I look forward to more of C Pam Zhang’s works.

 The Kite Runner by Khaled Hosseini